 We are now a part of State Authorization Reciprocity Agreement (SARA) which allows us to offer online programs to students in other SARA states.
-We are able to accept and enroll students into most of our online programs in 48 states, including Washington, DC.
-We highly recommend that you review this information prior to submitting your application.
-Please review the state regulatory map to verify the status of your state’s regulations.
+We are able to accept and enroll students into most of our online programs in 48 states and Washington, DC.
+Because state regulations sometimes change, please review your state’s regulations to verify the status of your state prior to submitting your application.

-- All application materials must be submitted prior to Feb 16 for a summer start.
+All application materials must be submitted by February 15th and coursework begins in Summer semester.
 Please visit the Graduate Admissions page for more specific application information.

 Make application to our program through NursingCAS.

-- Please note: When completing your NursingCAS application, please make sure you go into the “Supporting Information” section and click on “Release Statement”.
-We recommend that you answer “Yes” to the Pre-submission Release of Information Question.
-That way we can begin watching your application progress as soon as possible.
+Please note: When completing the NursingCAS application, please make sure you go into the “Supporting Information” section and click on “Release Statement”.
+We recommend that you answer “Yes” to the Pre-submission Release of Information Question so we can begin tracking your application progress as soon as possible.

-- In addition, all students must apply to the UMKC Admissions and submit official transcripts to the UMKC Office of Admissions from each institution attended to:
+All students must also apply to the UMKC Admissions and submit official transcripts from each institution attended to the UMKC Office of Admissions:

 UMKC Office of Admissions